-Situated just 20km from central Geneva, the Salève mountain is a very popular site that attracts many visitors.
+Situated just 20km from central Geneva, the Salève mountain is a top-rated site that attracts many visitors.
 It is estimated that more than 700,000 people live around its slopes.
-Most of the visitors come for a day-trip from Greater Geneva, but also from the region of Annecy.
+Most of the visitors come for a day trip from Greater Geneva, but also the region of Annecy.

 The mountain is a playground for many outdoor activities such as hiking, paragliding, hand gliding, rock climbing, speleology, and skiing.
-The Salève mountain is criss-crossed by several hiking trails.
-A few well-marked paths are ideals for hikers with a little experience.
+The Salève mountain is crisscrossed by several hiking trails.
+A few well-marked paths are ideal for hikers with little experience.

 7 safety instructions to follow before walking on the Salève

 An informative panel by the Syndicat mixte du Salève is placed at the entrance to the path leading to the summit.
 It gives seven safety instructions that can be applied to any mountainous environment, not just the Salève!